charygao/jingtum-php-sdk/README.md

 test_data.json     - Test data used in the test program, only used for
                      the development server.
 issue_tum.php      - Setup the FinGate in test environment and use it
                      to issue custom Tum.
+This requires extral info from the user.
+The user should register at the Jingtum company to get the information. payment_example.php - Use two test accounts for sending payments. server_example.php - Showed how to initial the servers. wallet_example.php - Create wallet and active it.

-To run the examples, copy the PHP file and test_data.json to the directory, install the necessary packages, and run: php5 issue_tum.php
+To run the examples, at the current directory, install the necessary packages, and run: php5 example/payment_example.php